 How to avoid deferred interest charges

-Deferred interest credit cards can be helpful since they can allow you to pay off a large purchase interest-free.
+Deferred interest credit cards can allow you to pay off a large purchase interest-free.
 But if you aren’t able to pay off the balance within the promotional period, you risk incurring extremely high deferred interest charges, which defeats the purpose of the special financing offer.

 The following tips can help ensure that you avoid paying deferred interest charges:

-- Pay your balance in full before the special financing period ends.
 This lets you benefit from the interest-free offer without being hit with deferred interest charges.
 Calculate what your monthly payments need to be in order to pay off the loan before the deferred interest payments kick in.
-Be aware that this amount may be more than the minimum payment required by the issuer each month.
+Be aware that this amount will likely be much more than the minimum payment required by the issuer each month.

-The information related to the Amazon.com Store Card and the Lowe's Advantage Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of these cards prior to publication.
-Terms apply.
+The information related to the The Amex EveryDay® Credit Card from American Express, Amazon.com Store Card and Lowe's Advantage Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.